 Maybe you feel that if you just know enough, your birth will be in your hands.

-But guess what, kittens: Birth is as unpredictable as life gets.
+But guess what, my dear: Birth is as unpredictable as life gets.
 (I know.
 I totally tricked you with my title.
 Eep.)
 I stress the wild nature of birth because I so often see my clients and students spinning in a fury to just. know. enough.
-It’s imperative that we check our motivations.
+It's imperative that we check our motivations.

 This doesn't mean you should just give up and not prepare at all, though.
 To be awake and engaged in the preparation, while still realistic in our expectations, it's important to remember one guiding idea: You can influence birth, but you can't control it.
 Good preparation adheres to this.
 So what can you do to prepare for birth?
 What will influence it?